CartoDB/carto-selfhosted-helm/customizations/README.md

     > Note: One kubernetes secret is going to be created automatically during the installation process with the `externalPostgresql.password` and `externalPostgresql.adminPassword` that you set in previous lines.

+#### Setup Azure Postgres

-> Note: In case you are using an Azure Postgres as an external database you should add two additional parameters to the `externalPostgresql` block
+In case you are using an Azure Postgres as an external database you should add two additional parameters to the `externalPostgresql` block

 - `internalUser`: it is the same as `user` but without the `@database-name` prefix required to connect to Azure Postgres
 - `internalAdminUser`: it is the same as `adminUser` but without the `@database-name` prefix required to connect to Azure Postgres